chrisjsewell/aiida-install/README.md

 Repository: https://github.com/chrisjsewell/aiida-install

-This tutorial is based on the information at: <https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/get_started.html>
+The tutorial is fully reporoducible using a [VS Code Deveopment Container](https://code.visualstudio.com/docs/remote/containers).

-This tutorial is fully reporoducible using a [VS Code Deveopment Container](https://code.visualstudio.com/docs/remote/containers).
+It is run using Linux, but should also be applicable to other Operating Systems (MacOS, Windows Subsystem for Linux, etc).

-It is run using Linux, but should also be applicable to other OS.
+This tutorial is based on the information at: <https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/get_started.html>, where you can find further information.

 ## Setting up a Python virtual environment